nelonoel/front-end-boilerplate/README.md

 Selectors and properties are preferably alphabetized.

 #####Selectors
-Element selectors, followed by classes and then ID selectors.
+Element selectors, followed by class selectors, ID selectors and lastly, @ selectors.
 Preferably alphabetized.
 Selectors should be separated by a comma and a line break.

 #####Spacing